blizzhackers/documentation/kolbot/MiscellaneousOptions.md

 * without the LocalChat active in mode 2, the follower reporting have to be silenced changing **say(** with **print(** or me.overhead (server side function of d2bs, other players don't see that).
 * the default Follower.js has set town activities only with command, and in the case of silenced it was changed to do town activities at the start of the game and just after every leader move to town.
 Cain can be used to identify items, but before setting that check the [section related](#use-cain-and-sell-items), below.

-* https://pastebin.com/LnXCQ3ES or [FollowerSilent.js on github](https://raw.githubusercontent.com/blizzhackers/documentation/master/kolbot/custom-scripts/FollowerSilent.js) - copy and paste the text (or download that paste), in a new file ...\bots\FollowerSilent.js.
+* [FolowerSilent on gist](https://gist.github.com/mf022/d952e12bc89248a242c3868f2323b74a) or [FollowerSilent.js on github](https://raw.githubusercontent.com/blizzhackers/documentation/master/kolbot/custom-scripts/FollowerSilent.js) - copy and paste the text (or download that paste), in a new file ...\bots\FollowerSilent.js.
 This modded script has some adds, check the top of it.
 And you should add a new line in the character configuration file:
 ```javascript
 	Scripts.FollowerSilent = true; // a custom automated Follower.js